 7. Align Manufacturer-to-Customer Journey Precisely

 The most profound task of the entire business is to align the channel of D2C business operations.
 This includes the movement of the product from the manufacturing unit, via fulfillment processes like packaging, storing or stocking, shipping, last-mile delivery, etc. until it reaches the doorstep of the customer.

 Into the bargain, the company has to make a tough call to define its fulfillment operations from the two options available – in-house omnichannel warehousing or 3PL, that is, Third Party Logistics.
 These processes should be cognizant of complying with latest customer expectations like same day delivery or zero shipping/delivery charges.
 It is indispensable to have these operations aligned in order to achieve brand value and business success.
 This section of business is now made easy with companies like Hopstack who deliver a complete package of omnichannel order management software products for both the warehouses and the ecommerce fulfillment centers.

 Singapore’s high-speed internet, mobile-user outspread and youngest generation cumulative is making the country to be the biggest e-commerce market in the world.
 In parallel, individuality and desire for niche products/services are topping the customer behavior expectation list, as an addition to expedited delivery at minimal or no shipping costs.
 This combination has opened the doors to the D2C format of business in Singapore.

 The D2C business model has lately made it to the trend, to curb the new needs of the customers and is certainly to stay for the upcoming decade.
-If you are planning to adopt the D2C business model, reach out to the expert advice from Hopstack for complete inventory, smart warehousing and other necessary operational management guidance.
+If you are planning to adopt the D2C business model, reach out to the expert advice from Hopstack for complete inventory, smart technology in warehousing and other necessary operational management guidance.